sous-chefs/ntp/README.md

 - `ntp['tinker']['allan']`

   - Number.
 Defaults to 1500 (ntp default).
-Spedifies the Allan intercept, which is a parameter of the PLL/FLL clock discipline algorithm, in seconds.
+Specifies the Allan intercept, which is a parameter of the PLL/FLL clock discipline algorithm, in seconds.

 - `ntp['tinker']['dispersion']`